Bill Chrysler, President

 Elle Lively, Executive Director

 Elle Lively is the owner of Crooked Tree Creative, a Michigan based music management and consulting company geared towards empowering up and coming artists.
 Elle is a facilitator for collaboration in the Michigan music scene and freelance consultant focusing on artists development.
-She has photographed many Michigan artists, as well as other internationally touring acts, such as Young the Giant and Fall Out Boy.
-Her dynamic, gritty style is easily recognized and makes her a frequent contributor to Michigan music blogs.
 With a background in tour management, Elle toured through 8 countries and 30 states in 2019 alone.
-Elle is the former tour manager for the Michigan indie-folk-rock phenomenon, The Accidentals.
+Elle is the tour manager for the Michigan indie-folk-rock phenomenon, The Accidentals.
 She also has a background in nonprofit management, focusing on youth education, philanthropy and empowerment through service learning.
 Elle is a member of the Music Managers Forum.
-In 2019, Elle hosted the Music Industry Roundtable in West Michigan, was a judge for the Rock and Roll Hall of Fame’s High School Rock Off, and launched Lakeshore Music Academy.
+In 2019, Elle hosted the Music Industry Roundtable in West Michigan, was a judge for the Rock and Roll Hall of Fame’s High School Rock Off, and launched Michigan Music Alliance.
 Elle currently resides in Grand Haven, with her daughter Quinn.
 When she's not working on music related things, she is the Director of Customer Service for West Michigan's USHL hockey team, the Lumberjacks.